manuelbomi/Reverse-Engineering-an-Existing-Database-to-Derive-the-Physical-and-Logical-Models/README.md

 ![Image](https://github.com/user-attachments/assets/cce74d69-f98d-4dda-b3bd-fc78975e2e6a)

 ---
 #### Click login.
 Provide login info and click next.
 Navigate to your database list and select database of interest.
-(In this discourse, the database of interest is teh MS SQL Server 2022).
+(In this discourse, the database of interest is the MS SQL Server 2022).

 ![Image](https://github.com/user-attachments/assets/8b803bfb-e0f9-4502-bbf2-54506ecfd086)